xdlzuups/PSO-DE-for_RUS_spectra_analysis/README.md

 # PSO-DE-for_RUS_spectra_analysis
-This repository contains the PSO and DE algorithms for RUS spectra analysis
+This repository contains the DE algorithms for RUS spectra analysis
+DE:  differential evolution.
+DE is chosen to do the searching in high-dimention spcae (depending on the material symmetry).
+The previous L-M method for the inverse problem of RUS is largely depending on the initial guessed elastic constant sets, which algorithm is easy to converge to a local minima, instead of a global minima.
+This DE algorithm is aimed to solve that issue by doing rapid global searching in the whole space.
+A range of elastic modulus needs to be provided beforehand in the DE method, instead of an axact value.
+The algorithm has been tested with steel standard and always find the accurate elastic constants values.